myroms/roms-jedi/tools/workflow/Readme.md

 with a dynamic set of observations that are changing for each analysis cycle in operational applications.

-The current plan is to develop a web interface to automate the generation of input **YAML** files for operational data assimilation cycles. **JEDI** provides more sophisticated **Python**-based algorithms for the same purpose as **EWOK**, which requires specific data tanks that a regular user may not have access to.
+The current plan is to develop an interface to automate the generation of input **YAML** files for operational data assimilation cycles. **JEDI** provides more sophisticated **Python**-based algorithms for the same purpose as **EWOK**, which requires specific data tanks that a regular user may not have access to.